MicrosoftDocs/win32/desktop-src/uxguide/ctrl-links.md

 **Task links**

 -   **Start the link with an imperative verb and clearly describe the task that the link performs.** Don't use ending punctuation.
--   **End the link with an ellipsis if the command needs additional information (including a confirmation) for successful completion.** Don't use an ellipsis when the successful completion of the task is to display another window—only when additional information is needed to perform the task.
+-   **End the link with an ellipsis if the command needs additional information (including a confirmation) for successful completion.** Don't use an ellipsis when the successful completion of the task is to display another window only when additional information is needed to perform the task.

     Print...